MDLC01/brainzen/README.md

 ### Specification

 Brainzen does not have an official specification yet.
-You can consider the compiler as the definition of the language (bugs aside).
-However, the language is currently under heavy development, so everything is bound to change at any time (including syntax and major features).
+The current focus is on language design and the underlying implementation of more complex features.
+The syntax is therefore constantly evolving, with no guarantee of backward compatibility.

 ### Features